 *This site contains affiliate links, which means I receive a commission when you buy.
 See my full disclosure.

-If you can spend as long as 4 days in Barcelona, you can bask in the city’s perpetual sunny weather, Catalan food delights, and balmy seaside.
+If you can spend as long as 4 days in Barcelona, you can bask in the city’s perpetually sunny weather, Catalan food delights, and balmy seaside.
 But Barcelona is more than just a fun hedonistic holiday.
 It has an exciting history, which is evident in its Roman ruins, elegant avenues of Modernist architecture, and colorful landmarks by architect Antoni Gaudí.
 As a resident of Barcelona, I’ve been lucky to enjoy the city at my own pace.
 But for first-timers who have less time, you’ll have to maximize your days.
 I’ve created this 4-day Barcelona itinerary for you – so you can marinate in all its glory.
 Read on…!

 <<If you’re staying for 3 days, check out my detailed post, Your Barcelona Itinerary: 3 days>>